-There will be a total of six (6) homework sets corresponding to contents covered in each exam, but they will NOT be collected or graded.
-I will provide each HW solution to the embedded tutor after the work is assigned, and expect you to go to the tutor first with your questions.
+There will be a total of five (5) homework sets corresponding to contents covered in each exam, but they will NOT be collected or graded.
+I will provide the HW solution to the embedded tutor after the work is assigned, and expect you to go to the tutor first with your questions.
 Of course, you are welcome to also discuss HW questions with me during office hours.
-The official solution will be posted on course website before each exam.
 I may also go over some homework questions in class leading up to each exam, time permitting.

-Tutoring Services
+Tutoring/EVE Services